Cathedral Lakes Trail Guide: Yosemite’s High Sierra Icon

 - Bring a camera.
 Or don’t.
 But either way, the views will stay with you

-📸 Share your story: Tag us with #SierraRecMagazine or send your photos to info@sierrarecmagazine.com
+📸 Share your story: Tag #SierraRecMagazine or send your photos to info@sierrarecmagazine.com